What Is Carbon Tetrachloride Poisoning?

 Seek immediate medical assistance if you or someone you know has been exposed to this chemical without proper safety gear.
-If you are experiencing symptoms after contact, it may be a medical emergency.
+If you’re experiencing symptoms after contact, it may be a medical emergency.

-Blood, urine, or tissue samples may be tested to make a diagnosis.
-However the combination of symptoms and a history of exposure is often a clear indicator of poisoning.
+Your doctor may test your blood, urine, or tissue samples to make a diagnosis.
+However, the combination of symptoms and a history of exposure is often a clear indicator of poisoning.

-If toxic hepatitis is suspected, your physician may order blood tests or tissue biopsies to monitor liver function.
+If your doctor suspects you have toxic hepatitis, they may order blood tests or tissue biopsies to monitor your liver function.

-This type of poisoning is not reversible.
-Treatment is designed to minimize the effects of the poison.
-It is also used to ease symptoms.
-In extreme cases, life-saving measures may be needed to control breathing and regulate organ function.
+This type of poisoning isn’t reversible.
+There’s no known antidote.
+Treatment can only minimize the effects of the poison and ease symptoms.
+In extreme cases, life-saving measures may be necessary to control breathing and regulate organ function.
 You may need artificial respiration.

-If you are poisoned, you will probably be hospitalized.
-Medication can be used to make you more comfortable.
+If you’re poisoned, you’ll probably need to receive treatment in the hospital.
+Medication can make you more comfortable.
 It might include pain medication and anti-nausea drugs.

-If you have swallowed liquid carbon tetrachloride, you may need surgery.
-Gastric lavage, or stomach pumping, can be used to remove the poison from your body.
+If you swallowed liquid carbon tetrachloride, you might need surgery.
+Gastric lavage, or stomach pumping, can remove the poison from your body.

-In cases of severe poisoning, your organs may be damaged.
+In cases of severe poisoning, your organs may have sustained damage.
 If this happens, you might need dialysis or transplant surgery to save your life.

 When You Go Home

-If you have suffered organ damage, you may need to make lifestyle changes when you return home.
-If your liver has been damaged, you will be told to avoid:
+If you have organ damage, you may need to make lifestyle changes when you return home.
+If you now have a damaged liver, you should avoid:

 - fatty foods